jake-yukich/jake-yukich/README.md

 ## Hi there 👋

 Hi, I’m Jake.
-I have a background in both computer science and molecular biology, with experience spanning software engineering, machine learning, and molecular biology.
+I have a background in computer science and molecular biology, with experience spanning software engineering, machine learning, and molecular biology.

 My current interests include:
 * AI / AI Safety